| Personal Tax | Settle Tax Owed |

 Ready to pay your taxes?

-If you need to pay taxes this year, knowing the different ways to pay will save you money, time and stress.
-Generally speaking, the following are the most common payment methods.
+If you need to pay taxes this year, understanding your payment options can save you time, money, and stress.
+Here are the most common methods:

 Check or money order